MaDHouSe79/mh-cashasitem/readme.md

 - This is the best cash/blackmoney/crypto item script for your qbcore server.
 - for Exsisted user: Read the [UPDATE.MD](https://github.com/MaDHouSe79/mh-cashasitem/blob/main/update.md) if you have to change something.

+# NOTE you need coding experience.
+- This is not just a plug and play script, you need some coding experience to install this script.

 # Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)
 - [qb-hud](https://github.com/qbcore-framework/qb-hud)